polynetwork/dev-docs/new_chain/side_chain/contracts.md

 ### Step1.
 Synchronizing genesis block header

-This step is meant to implement the methods of synchronizing the genesis block header of the Poly chain to the CCM contract.
+This step is meant to implement the methods of synchronizing the genesis block header of Poly Chain to the CCM contract.

 #### Example: